 The National Local Government Cultural Forum seeks to promote stronger cultural development practice in local government across Australia, by articulating and developing a national perspective.

 The Cultural Forum brings together representatives from local government: the seven state and territory local government associations represented by staff of the policy units; the eight Australian capital cities who offer practical application and leadership, plus the national peak body for local government, Australian Local Government Association (ALGA).
 The other members are major national stakeholders, the Australia Council for the Arts and the Commonwealth Department of Communications and the Arts.
-The Forum is managed by the Cultural Development Network (CDN) in cooperation with the Australian Local Government Association (ALGA), and chaired by Penny Hutchinson, former Director of Arts Victoria.
+The Forum is managed by the Cultural Development Network (CDN) in cooperation with the Australian Local Government Association (ALGA), and chaired by Penny Hutchinson, former Director of the state arts agency Creative Victoria.

 The group meets twice yearly to set objectives, and between meetings CDN works to address the objectives, supported by members of the working groups.

 The Cultural Forum commenced in 2013 for a three year term, with meetings held in Canberra and Perth.
 In 2014, meetings were hosted in Brisbane and Darwin, in 2015, in Hobart and Adelaide.
 In 2015, the Forum received funding from the Australia Council for the Arts for a further three year program, and meetings have been held twice annually in Melbourne during the period 2016-2019.